CodeYourFuture/syllabus/docs/git/mentors.md

 The aims are:

 1. To get the learners able to submit homework.
-2. To set the learners up so that in the coming weeks they can practise basic Git workflows via their ordinary homework.
+2. To set the learners up so that in the coming weeks they can practice basic Git workflows via their ordinary homework.
 3. To see that Git maybe has _some_ use to them for now (via "checkpoint" commits), and encourage frequent commits.

 We've purposefully left out anything which may require resolving merge conflicts (merging, pulling after an initial build, reverting), as well as branches in general.
 These will be introduced later in the course, when they're actively useful for the learners.
 For now, they don't _need_ them, so we won't overload them.